 Areas with high proportions of houses, as opposed to flats or bedsits (studio apartments) are more likely to use gas.
 This reflects the large proportion of electrical heating in apartment complexes in Ireland.
-The proportion of low-rated BER dwellings in an area is strongly negatively associated with gas connections15.
+The proportion of low-rated BER dwellings in an area is strongly negatively associated with gas connections.
 Finally, when looking at the 100 year sample we can see that both very new (post 2000) and very old (pre 1960) constructed houses are more likely to have high proportions of gas connections.
 This likely reflects the urban location of a high proportion of the older building stock.
 The coefficients differ slightly for the 20 year sample, with more recent network expansions extending to a higher proportion of dwellings built from 1960-1980.

 There is a high degree of collinearity between some of the socioeconomic and demographic variables.
 For example, areas with high proportions of retired people also have high proportions of people aged over 65, and have a high proportion of owner occupiers without any remaining mortgage obligations.
 While each of these variables is compared with the reference category in each class, caution is advisable in interpreting some of these coefficients.
-For example, the results indicate that areas with greater proportions of retired households are less likely to have high connections to the gas network than areas with greater proportions than areas with greater proportions of 25-44 year olds.
+For example, the results indicate that areas with greater proportions of retired households are less likely to have high connections to the gas network than areas with greater proportions employed.
+However, areas with greater proportions aged over 65 are more likely to have high gas connections than areas with greater proportions of 25-44 year olds.
 This result seems contradictory, but is driven by the reference category changing in each case, and a small number of areas, with very high gas connections, which also have households aged over 65 on average, that are not in retirement.